-Prerequisite(s): none Corequisite(s): ENGL-050, ENGL-075, MATH-050
+Corequisite(s): ENGL-090, ENGL-095, MATH-050

 CMIT 110 Database Fundamentals 3 cr.

 This course covers relational databases and systems commonly used in Information Technology.
 Topics include creating, query usage, and maintaining a database; reports, forms, and creating menu driven applications.
 Other topics include server-side systems commonly used in the Information Technology industry.
 This course will utilize working in groups to emphasize how to plan, create, and implement a project in the business setting.

-Prerequisite(s): none Corequisite(s): ENGL-050, ENGL-075, MATH-050
+Corequisite(s): ENGL-090, ENGL-095, MATH-050

 CMIT 120 Linux System Administration 3 cr.

 This course will introduce the student to the concepts of Open Source Operating Systems, commonly referred to as Linux.
 Open Source Linux has continued to evolve into a variety of dependable, stable operating systems many of which are designed to work as servers.
 This course will deal with Red Hat Enterprise Linux and its various server configurations.
 During the semester the student will learn to install, configure, and manage the server environment.
 The course format will emphasize student exploration; development of critical thinking skills and student demonstration of understanding through practical assessments and written documentation.
 The class time for this course is a combination of lecture and hands-on activities.